 Stanislaus said that issues like China’s recyclables import ban cut across jurisdictions and industry silos.

 “So this is a time where I think the federal government needs to lead in terms of convening the state and local governments and convening recycling managers,” he said.
 “I really worry that without federal leadership, state and local governments are left on their own to figure this out in a piecemeal way.”

-A full Q&A with Mathy Stanislaus touching on topics such as extended producer responsibility and the global circular economy will appear in an upcoming print edition of Resource Recycling, sister publication to Plastics Recycling Update.
+A full Q&A with Mathy Stanislaus touching on topics such as extended producer responsibility and the global circular economy will appear in an upcoming print edition of Resource Recycling.
 Not a subscriber?
 Start a free trial subscription today.

 Photo credit: Eric Vance

 - Nashville receives funds to support collection frequency

 - Overcoming obstacles